haverford-cs/project-jdunkley-ldakir/README.md

 1. Spambase dataset
 2. Our original project proposal
 3. Our presentation slides to demonstrate our results.
 We gave the presentation on December 12th.
-4. The implementation our different algorithms: Decision Trees, AdaBoost, Random Forests, Naive Bayes and Neural Networks
+4. The implementations of our different algorithms: Decision Trees, AdaBoost, Random Forests, Naive Bayes and Fully Connected Neural Network
 5. spamFilter.py: testing our algorithms on two different emails - one spam (antispamSpam.txt), one not-spam (saraEmail.txt) - to test if it could correct classify spam from non-spam.
 6. Two util files to preprocess our data.
-One is for the Neural Networks and the other is for the rest of the algorithms, since the process was slightly different.
+One is for the Fully Connected Neural Network and the other is for the rest of the algorithms, since the process was slightly different.
 7. run_data.py: To test if loading/preprocessing the data is working.

 # Lab Notebook